-The curious story of RSS Reader InoReader unfolded in the most painful way possible this evening.
-The tool suffered a major outage a little after 6:15pm Eastern Standard Time and, as of press time, hadn’t come back up.
+Tonight InoReader went down.
 The very capable Google Reader alternative had been gaining attention and users after the shutdown of Google’s Reader on July 1st.
 I decided to look at what was going on, and the prospects for this great tool.

-With Google Reader’s demise now just around the corner, I’ve been actively looking for a replacement feed reader that can handle the kind of volume Google did.
-This is really no easy task, because most of the feed readers today exist to make the feed look pretty, not improve efficiency I’ve recently settled into TT-RSS, but have been open to finding that one RSS reader that suits my needs perfectly.
-Today, an invite came in for a new reader called FluxReader.
-While this is still in beta, and much will likely change, I wanted to get a good feel for whether this tool could be a worthy Google Reader replacement.
+Today, an invite came in for a new feed reader called FluxReader.
+While this is still in beta, and much will likely change, but I wanted to get a good feel for whether this tool could be a worthy Google Reader replacement.

 The question is, was Google Reader loved by its users?
 Well, one measure of how much a product is loved could be how much users actually use it.